NEW ORLEANS SERENADERS

 The Original Camellia Jazz Band, BCD-304 (1980 & 1982)

-Clive plays occasionally at Preservation Hall (call 504.522.2841 for details) and occasionally at the Palm Court Jazz Cafe (call 504.525.0200 for details) Clive's memoir: "TIME OF MY LIFE - A Jazz Journey From London To New Orleans" is being published by the University Press of Mississippi, and will be available in April CD Review from New Orleans Music:
+Clive plays occasionally at Preservation Hall (call 504.522.2841 for details) and occasionally at the Palm Court Jazz Cafe (call 504.525.0200 for details) Clive's memoir: "TIME OF MY LIFE - a Jazz Journey from London to New Orleans" was published by the University Press of Mississippi in April, 2019.
+CD Review from New Orleans Music:

 Clive Wilson's New Orleans Serenaders: "Heart Full of Rhythm," GHB BCD-465